preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/forms-settings/index.rst

 Settings (Forms)
 ========================

-The following is available for settings for forms:
+The following is available for settings for forms, in Omnia 7.6 and later:

 .. image:: settings-forms.png